 2. Understand your licence or permit conditions and level of insurance coverage

-Take time to check your licence or permit conditions and understand your level of insurance coverage to ensure that your operations are fully complaint with the Space Activities (Launches and Returns) Act 2018 (Cth).
+Take time to check your licence or permit conditions and understand your level of insurance coverage to ensure that your operations are fully complaint with the Space Activities (Launches and Returns) Act 2018 (AUS).

 3. Get legal advice

 To fully understand your rights and responsibilities, you should contact a lawyer who can provide specialised legal advice tailored to your circumstances.

 No, suppliers and manufacturers are not considered a ‘responsible party’ under the Space Activities (Launches and Returns) Act 2018 (AUS), and as such, will not be liable for damage.

 This is the case even where the parts supplied are found to be at fault for the damage.
 However, this does not prevent purchasers from seeking legal recourse against you under contract, commercial or tort law.